By Genomelink

 Thomas M. Owen

-Thomas McAdory Owen (Nov 19, 1866 - Mar 25, 1920) was an American lawyer, historian, and founder of the Alabama Department of Archives and History.
-He authored the renowned "History of Alabama" and played a crucial role in preserving the state's historical past through his archival work and lobbying efforts.
+Thomas McAdory Owen (November 19, 1866 – March 25, 1920) was an American lawyer, archivist, and historian known for founding the Alabama Department of Archives and History.
+He authored the "History of Alabama" and played a crucial role in preserving the state's historical documents.
+Owen's efforts led to the establishment of the ADAH, the nation's first publicly funded state archives agency.
+His passion for history and dedication to collecting and preserving historical materials earned him a national reputation as a historian.
+Through his work, Owen significantly contributed to the documentation and understanding of Alabama's rich past.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.